“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”—St. Francis of Assisi.

 - Tall Sit: Focus on this position on the way down.
 Many students bend the elbow of the supporting hand on their way down.

 - Low Sweep: Many students do a cross-over of low sweep, high bridge, and a squat, which results in awkward and jerky transition.
-Practice this phase a lot, without a bell.
+Practice this phase a lot, without a kettlebell.
 Divide the low sweep into two moves: first, tuck in the straight leg, and second, swing it back, brushing the floor with your shin.
 It is called a low sweep for a reason.
 Sweep the floor with your shin.
 Same on the way down—sweep your bent leg forward, touching the floor with your shin, and sit down as soon as possible.
 Only then extend the bent leg.
 Make sure the non-kettlebell hand stays locked to give you better support during the transition.

 - Lunge to Standing: Before standing up from the lunge position, I adjust my front leg a little bit in.
 Standing up becomes much easier.
 On the way down, I adjust the front foot a little bit out before the (reverse) windshield wiper.
-It might not apply to everybody, but this adjustment suits my body type (i.e. the length of my lower limbs.
-Experiment, of course, without a bell.
+It might not apply to everybody, but this adjustment suits my body type (i.e. the length of my lower limbs).
+Experiment, of course, without a kettlebell.

 - Get Down: Don’t hurry.
 You will unlock many of the transitions on the way down.
 Indeed, many of the old timers practiced the get-up as get-down/get-up.
 If you rush the get-ups, you can’t “steer” the weight.
 Take your time, do every single transition with patience, and stop at every stage.